Is it better to focus your attention on a general audience or a specific niche?

 Instead, their aim is to make you want their service over any other accounting businesses, and their marketing should be focused on building relationships with people across industries rather than specializing.

 Compare that with companies that produce accounting software and therefore have to market to accounting firms or independent accountants (the people who will be using the software).

 What would be the point in their marketing to the general public when they’ve got a niche audience rather than a broad audience?

 Basically, you’ll know you’re dealing with horizontal distribution marketing if you’ve got:

-- A market in which a business meets the demand of a wide range of buyers across different demographics
+- A market in which a business meets the demand for a wide range of buyers across different demographics

 - A broader audience than vertical markets